TENER, usually translated as «to have“ in the sense of meaning «to possess» or «to own. It is a particularly useful verb.

 In general, TENER conjugation is quite irregular, here you have the present tense but just click on the link to see how to form all the tenses.

-In the infographic on the right, you can see the conjugation in the present tense and some of the main uses of the verb TENER, that not always match with the English one.
-Leave us a message if you want to receive a copy by email.
+In the infographic on the right, you can see the conjugation in the present tense and some of the main uses of the verb TENER, which do not always match with the English one.
+Students registered in our Premium Service can get a copy of our pdf sheets, just by leaving a message in the comment.

 Continue reading to see more about how to use TENER in Spanish.